Phani-Thulabhandula/3sproperty/client/src/README.md

 and the package manager `npm` will do the rest.

-### Install Vex Dependencies
+### Install Dependencies

 Navigate to the Vex folder and run `npm install` to install all dependencies required by Vex.

 ## Start Development Server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Run `npm run ui` for a dev server.
+Navigate to `http://localhost:5000/`.

 ## Build for Production

-If you want to create a build for a production environment you can simply run `npm run build` or `ng build --prod` and you will get static HTML and JS files in the `/dist` folder ready to be uploaded to any server.
+If you want to create a build for a production environment you can simply run `npm run build` or `ng build --prod` and you will get static HTML and JS files in the `/public` folder ready to be uploaded to any server.

 # Customization